Security¶

 - Signed commits required

-- No direct pushes -- all changes via pull request
+- No direct pushes: all changes via pull request

 - 1 approving review required (stale reviews dismissed on push)